 Abusive people hardly ever change their behaviour, however much they promise to.
 Abuse almost never stops by itself, it just gets worse over time.
 If you are in a situation where someone is hurting you, even if it’s someone you love, it’s not your fault and seeking help and advice is the best option.

 Visit our section on abuse which describes the different types of abuse, getting help and safety planning.
-You can also contact any of the organisations below.

 Finally, if you’re worried someone might see you have been on this page, find out how to cover your tracks online.